odoo/odoo/doc/howtos/rdtraining/setup.rst

 ----------------

 When you have a bug, debugging it using print might be enough at first.
-But, by learning how to use a proper debugger, you will gain time.
+But, by learning how to use a proper debugger, you will save time.

-You can use a classic Python library debugger (`pdb <https://docs.python.org/3/library/pdb.html>`__, `pudb <https://pypi.org/project/pudb/>`__ or `ipdb <https://pypi.org/project/ipdb/>`__) or you can use your editor debugger.
-In the beginning, to avoid difficult configurations, it's easier if you use a library debugger.
+You can use a classic Python library debugger (`pdb <https://docs.python.org/3/library/pdb.html>`__, `pudb <https://pypi.org/project/pudb/>`__ or `ipdb <https://pypi.org/project/ipdb/>`__) or you can use your editor's debugger.
+At the beginning, to avoid difficult configurations, it's going to be easier if you use a library debugger.

-In the following example, I'm going to use pdb, but the procedure is the same with the others ones.
+In the following example, we are going to use ipdb, but the procedure is the same with the other ones.

-- Install the library
+- Install the library:

   .. code-block:: console

         pip3 install ipdb

-- Trigger (breakpoint)
+- Trigger (breakpoint):

   .. code-block:: console